 From October 18 to 20, 2018, the next biennial research conference by the International Association for the Study of Popular Music, German-speaking branch (IASPM D-A-CH), will be organized in cooperation with Norient.
 It will take place in Bern, Switzerland at the University of Bern and Bern University of the Arts.
 The conference will discuss questions around power, positioning, and possibilities and forms of representation in and around popular music in times of global networks.
 Norient has invited Ali Gul Pir (Karachi, Pakistan) and Umlilo (Johannesburg, South Africa) to attend the conference.
 See call for paper, preliminary program, and further information below.
 Registration is open now.

-Find the conference program here (status September 7, 2018).
+Find the full conference booklet here.
 Below we present the conference highlights as well as all the contributions by Norient authors.

 Thursday, October 18, 2018

 Venue: Bern University of the Arts (HKB), Fellerstrasse 11, 3027 Bern

 |15.30h||Keynote: Cultivating Cosmopolitics: Pop Music, Citizenship and Social Transformation